-It seems that people really liked the idea and it igniting a lot of discussion.
-I also took a lot of the constructive criticism and advice from Redditors who were in the marketing/advertising field.
+It seems that people really liked the idea and it igniting a lot of discussions.
+I also took a lot of constructive criticism and advice from Redditors who were in the marketing/advertising field.
 That kind of advice is golden!

 How are you preparing to showcase your strengths during the interview phase?

 I had a great experience at my last company for over a year and a half, where I was given large projects and worked on several teams and departments.
 I showed I was capable of doing a higher level of work, and the company was great about finding new challenges for me.
 This kind of experience makes for great anecdotes during an interview and impressive final results.

 I also spend a lot of time beforehand running through examples and how I can succinctly summarize a project, my contributions and the strengths it demonstrated in as few words as possible.